segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/nudgespot/index.md

 4. The next page ("Overview") will surface your **Segment write key for Nudgespot.** Copy this write key.

 5. To finish the setup, you'll have to go into your Nudgespot account and enter this Segment write key in their integrations settings.
-Find the right place in Nudgespot in Setup > Send Email Events to Segment.com.
+Find the right place in Nudgespot in set up > Send Email Events to Segment.com.

 6. Click **Save**.